AliceO2Group/analysis-framework/framework.md

 ### Adding dynamic columns to a data type

-Sometimes columns are not backed by actual persisted data, but they are merely derived from it.
+Sometimes columns are not backed by actual persistent data, but they are merely derived from it.
 For example you might want to have different representations (e.g. spherical, cylindrical) for a given persistent representation.
 You can do that by using the `DECLARE_SOA_DYNAMIC_COLUMN` macro.